The Infinite-message Limit of Two-terminal Interactive Source Coding: Extension to interactive rate-distortion problem

+{Equipped with Lemma~\ref{lemma:connectionrd}, the rest of the proof of Theorem~\ref{thm:ratedistortion} is parallel to that of Theorem~\ref{thm:functioncomp},} except that all the rate reduction functionals depend on $(p_{XY},\mathbf D)$ instead of only $p_{XY}$. \end{proof}

-Theorem~\ref{thm:ratedistortion} conveys the same intuition discussed in Sec.~\ref{section:general}.
-The main difference is that for each realization $U_1=u_1$, the distortion vector $\mathbf{D}_{u_1}$ in the $(t-1)$-message subproblem could be different from the original distortion vector $\mathbf{D}$, as long as $E[\mathbf{D}_{U_1}]=\mathbf{D}$.
-Therefore, we need to convexify over the distortion vector.
+{The intuition underlying the proof of Theorem~\ref{thm:ratedistortion} is essentially conveyed by the first paragraph of the proof of Theorem~\ref{thm:functioncomp}.} The main difference is that for each realization $U_1 = u_1$, the distortion vector $\mathbf{D}_{u_1}$ in the $(t-1)$-message subproblem could be different from the original distortion vector $\mathbf{D}$.
+The only constraint that $\{\mathbf{D}_{u_1}\}_{u_1\in \mathcal U_1}$ needs to satisfy is that $\sum_{u_1} \mathbf{D}_{u_1}p_{U_1}(u_1) = \mathbf{D}$ holds.
+Therefore, we need to consider {{\em joint}} convex combinations of the distortion vector and the marginal source distributions.